 - Cannaflavin A, B and C

-The amount of these compounds being found in a plant really depends on the strain/genetics and growing conditions.
-Too bad the researches are very limited on these kind of subjects and we don’t know much about flavonoids yet.
+The amount of compounds found in a plant really depends on the strain/genetics and growing conditions.
+The research is very limited on these kind of subjects and we don’t know much about flavonoids yet.
 In the future, scientists will find out more about their porperties and how we can use them to improve our health/life.
-Until then, we have to be patient and stay curious!
+Until then, we have to be patient and curious!